Kilo59/PR-AutoPlotter/README.md

 # Microplate reader Assistant
 ##Python-Google Spreadsheet-R Data pipeline

-Despite limitations Excel remains the most widely used application for data analysis in many fields including Biological research.
+Despite limitations Excel remains one of the most widely used application for data analysis in many fields.
 This software uses a combination of spreadsheets, Python and procedurally generated R code to filter, analyze and visualize data from a Micro-plate reader machine.

 ###Documentation: WIP